 The Bridges Project, Somalia

-The project as a whole aims to support the Government of Somalia/Somaliland to enhance inclusive economic growth and reduce poverty by assisting in skill development for two key infrastructure sectors: road construction and energy services.
-In order to meet growing demand for skilled people in these sectors, the project upgrades the quality of education in vocational training institutes and universities and makes them more market-responsive.
+The project aims to support the Governments of Somalia and Somaliland to enhance inclusive economic growth and reduce poverty by assisting in skill development in two key infrastructure sectors: road construction and energy services.
+In order to meet fast growing demand for skilled people in these sectors and extreme scarcity of local qualified personnel, the project seeks to upgrade the quality of education in vocational training institutes and universities, and helps them to become more labour market-responsive.

 - CARE Netherlands

 - CARE Nairobi

 - CARE Somalia

 € 3.9 m.

 - dr Henny Romijn (Innovation Sciences TU/e; contact: firstname.lastname@example.org)